-Neil Elan is an associate in the business litigation practice area.
+Neil Elan is an Associate in the Business Litigation Practice group.

 On occasion, Neil also handles various civil and probate family-law cross-over matters, including those related to elder abuse and palimony actions.

-Neil understands that each case is more than just a file–it is story with moving parts, complicated personalities and rapid needs.
-He strives to protect the fast-moving, cutting-edge business and interest needs of his clients, and is committed to finding creative and effective solutions.
+Neil understands that each case is more than just a file–it is a story with moving parts, complicated personalities, and rapid needs.
+He strives to protect the fast-moving, cutting-edge business and interest needs of his clients and is committed to finding creative and effective solutions.
 He understands that litigation is not for the faint of heart, and prides himself in ensuring that the client’s legal—and business—needs are well protected.

 Practice & Experience

 - Represented a top global private equity firm in multiple multistate arbitrations involving equity structure, carry, cross-collateralization, and unallocated expenses

 - Represented various international media companies in litigation with several production companies over financing and distribution of foreign films

 - Represented limited partner in dispute against adverse limited partner involving a buy-sell agreement for a multi-million dollar property